gsalaman/astro_notes/journal.md

 # Intro
 These are going to be my "raw photography" running notes...in reverse cron order (latest on top).

 *****
+# 10-16-20 Calcs
+Processing some older photos, including fraser pics from 9/14.

+Did the jupiter calc for the 12":  on 9/14, jupiter was 42.6 arcsecods.
+Single frame prime focus image is 184 pixels...which gives 4.32 pixels per arc-seconod.

+10" was 3.58 pixels per arcsecond.

+This *should* be the ratio of the focal lenghts (1200mm vs 1500mm).
+3.58/4.32 ~= 83%   1200/1500 = 80%.
+Close enough.

+Fun note:  the 18" obsession is a 1905mm focal length beast...meaning we'll have around 5.6-5.7 pixels per arc second on the big scope!!!
+Makes me want to break it out sooner rather than later.

+*****
 # 10-12-20 Early Morning EQ Tests, orion, moon